Professor J.W. Verret

 He serves on the Investor Advisory Committee of the Securities and Exchange Commission, where he advises the SEC on matters of investor protection.
 He also serves as faculty liaison to the American College of Business Court Judges.
 He previously served as Chief Economist at the U.S. House Financial Services Committee.

-Professor Verret also serves on the Board of Directors of Egan-Jones, one of the leading shareholder proxy advisory and corporate bond credit rating firms in the United States.
+Professor Verret also serves as the Independent Chairman of the Board of Directors of Egan-Jones, one of the leading shareholder proxy advisory and corporate bond credit rating firms in the United States.

 He holds a Bachelors degree in Financial Accounting, a Masters in Economic Policy from the Harvard Kennedy School of Government, and a J.D. from the Harvard Law School.
 He also clerked for the Delaware Court of Chancery.